dgrubb/oak/README.md

 This project is an emulator for the [Acorn Archimedes](https://en.wikipedia.org/wiki/Acorn_Archimedes) computer, famous for introducing the [ARM procesor](https://en.wikipedia.org/wiki/ARM_Architecture).

+See the [Ultimate Acorn Archimedes talk](https://youtube.com/watch?v=Hf67JYkUCHQ) for more background on the machine.

 ## Why?

 Simply to develop a comprehensive understanding of the ARM processor and the sheer